-The 14 hemophilia treatment centers in Mid-Atlantic Region III provide data on their patient population annually.
-This data is reported to the federal grant agency (MCHB), and used by the Core Center for monitoring, budgeting and program planning.
+The 14 Hemophilia Treatment Centers in Mid-Atlantic Region III report statistics regarding their patient population to the Core Center annually.
+This information is used for reporting to our federal grant agency, the Maternal and Child Health Bureau and is also used by the Core Center for monitoring, budget apportionments and program planning.

 Active patients by age, race and gender

 In 2013, HTCs in the Mid-Atlantic Region III reported 3,467 total patients.

 - 77 percent are Caucasian

 Active patients by diagnosis

 - Hemophilia A or B: 1,999 patients (58 percent).

 - Von Willebrand disease: 1,243 patients (36 percent).
 75 percent of female patients have von Willebrand disease.

 - 214 patients with a deficiency in factor I, II, V, VII, X, XI or XIII